bgplab/bgplab/docs/4-codespaces.md

 !!! tip
     * It's best to use network devices with free-to-download container images (Cumulus Linux, FRR, Nokia SR Linux, Vyos).
     * Use FRR to use the 2 CPU/8 GB codespaces VM with larger labs.
-    * Codespaces have persistent storage, so you can also try to download and install Arista cEOS.
+    * Codespaces have persistent storage; you can download and install other containers.
+    * To use containers that have to be downloaded from the vendors' website, download them onto your laptop, drag-and-drop them into the Folders, and install them [like you would on a local netlab instance](https://netlab.tools/labs/clab/#container-images).
     * It looks like the Codespaces environment supports nested virtualization, so it should be possible to run network device VMs.
 However, you're on your own.

 ## Start a Lab